 Note that the, rather large, scope on the top of the blaster is kind of pointless.
-Yes you can of course use it to aim, but it doesn’t magnify your target or anything like that.
+Of course, you can use it to try and aim better, but it doesn’t actually magnify your target or anything like that.

-Add to that the fact that it’s a bit bulky and you can’t adjust or remove it, I would argue that the integrated scope isn’t exactly the best part of the Nerf Ultra Pharaoh.
+Add to that the fact that this scope is a bit bulky and you can’t adjust or remove it, I would argue that the integrated scope isn’t exactly the best part of the Nerf Ultra Pharaoh.